DaRiv94/fgr_dynamic_auth/README.md

 docker cp fgrauthservice_env:/app/.env $(pwd)/
  ```

 You should now have your *.env* for your auth service ready to go!
-(NOTE: this cmd WILL overwrite an existing *.env* file in the directory where is command is run.)
+(NOTE: this cmd WILL overwrite an existing *.env* file in the directory where this command is run.)

  ### 4. Then start the auth microservice!
 ```